AndreVianna/AndreVianna/README.md

 - 👋 Hi, I’m @AndreVianna
 - 👀 I’m interested in software development, system architecture, .net, c#, clean code, clean architecture, and more.
-- 🌱 I’m currently learning .net blazor
-- 💞️ I’m looking to collaborate on UI/UX and web design for a private project
-- 📫 How to reach me: email me at andre.vianna.github@hotmail.com
+- 📫 How to reach me: email me at andre.vianna.rj@hotmail.com